The African Influence

 Corigliano intelligently combines minimalism and the Andante from Beethoven’s Seventh Symphony.
 Oppens has recently recorded the complete Corigliano piano music, but at this point only Fantasia on an Ostinato is established in the repertoire, a piece especially successful in live performance.
 I also enjoy the early Corigliano Piano Concerto (1968), which was premiered and recorded by the firebrand Hilde Somer.

 These Bagatelles might be the most charming 12-tone music ever written.
 Even more important is the epic Piano Concerto (1983).
 Peter Serkin played Lieberson with the same silky assurance the pianist brought to Stefan Wolpe and Toru Takemitsu, two international composers who bracket easily with Lieberson.
-Considering his flair for modernism, it is rather a shame that Serkin found few other American composers of interest over the years.
-(Some people claim Wolpe was an American composer.
-If that’s the case, let me quickly add Serkin’s jaw-dropping recording of the equally amazing Toccata in Three Parts (1941) to this list.)
+Considering his flair for modernism, it is rather a shame that Serkin found few other American composers of interest over the years. +++ Some claim Wolpe was an American composer.
+If that’s the case, let me quickly add Serkin’s jaw-dropping recording of the equally amazing Toccata in Three Parts (1941) to this list. +++ Gerald Humel was born in Cleveland, lived in Berlin, and apparently identified as a Czech.
+As with Wolpe, I’m not certain if Humel belongs on the list geographically, but there is no doubt his epic, four-movement Universe (1985) is a masterpiece of the highest order.
+Indeed, Humel’s Universe may deserve the dubious distinction of being the “most awesome least-known” piece on this page.
+Jeffrey Burns plays it superbly on CD; I recently learned about the work in a NYC concert of two movements by the astonishing Jacob Rhodebeck.

 Fine’s long career saw considerable stylistic change.
+(Early on in my development I learned a lot about Neo-Classicism while attempting to play her Sinfonia and Fugato from the 40s.)
 Toccatas and Arias was her last piano work and it synthesizes tonality, atonality, and conventional piano virtuosity in a satisfying way.
 Veda Zuponcic‘s recording is excellent.

 Justin was my composition teacher for a year at NYU in 1992/93.
 He gave me the score to this essentially conventional yet extremely well-made Sonata and kickstarted my interest in classical music with an American accent.
 In his way Justin is a throwback to the 40s and 50s, a time when his father Norman Dello Joio was part of the crew of exciting American composers that valued craftsmanship in every dimension of the finished product.
 (The musically and technically approachable Third Sonata from 1949 is probably Norman Dello Joio’s best piano piece and used to be played by students everywhere; several recordings exist including a hard-to-find but utterly delicious LP of American music by virtuoso Frank Glazer, which includes excellent readings of Shapero and Copland.)
 Garrick Ohlsson has taken up the cause of the younger Dello Joio and issued a superb recording of the Sonata in 2007.
 There is rumor of a forthcoming Dello Joio Concerto for Ohlsson in the works +++ NYC musician dynasties: The great violinist Miranda Cuckson (who is also a friend) sent me her father Robert Cuckson‘s soundcloud page, which offers marvelous piano sonatas of pure intent and vast harmonic skill composed in 1967 and 1977.
 There is no official Cuckson recording yet, but I believe that is in the works.
 DTM readers will be notified when one arrives…